Wolfram Research: Mathematica

-Mathematica is technical computing software with features for neural networks, machine learning, image processing, geometry, data science, and visualizations.
+Mathematica began as a software program for doing mathematics by computer, and has evolved to cover all domains of technical computing software, with features for neural networks, machine learning, image processing, geometry, data science, and visualizations.
+Central to Mathematica's mission is its ability to perform symbolic computation, for example, the ability to solve indefinite integrals symbolically.
 Mathematica includes a notebook interface and can produce slides for presentations.
+Mathematica is available in a desktop version, a grid computing version, and a cloud version.

 Wolfram Alpha

 Wolfram Alpha is a free online service that answers factual queries directly by computing the answer from externally sourced curated data, rather than providing a list of documents or web pages that might contain the answer as a search engine might.
 Users submit queries and computation requests via a text field and Wolfram Alpha then computes answers and relevant visualizations.

-On February 8, 2012, Wolfram Alpha Pro was released, offering users additional features(e.g., the ability to upload many common file types and data — including raw tabular data, images, audio, XML, and dozens of specialized scientific, medical, and mathematical formats — for automatic analysis) for a monthly subscription fee.
+In 2012, a paid "Pro" level with additional features was released.

 In 2016, Wolfram Alpha Enterprise, a business-focused analytics tool, was launched.
 The program combines data supplied by a corporation with the algorithms from Wolfram Alpha to answer questions related to that corporation.

-Wolfram SystemModeler
+Wolfram System Modeler

-Wolfram SystemModeler is a platform for engineering as well as life-science modeling and simulation based on the Modelica language.
+Wolfram System Modeler is a platform for engineering as well as life-science modeling and simulation based on the Modelica language.
 It provides an interactive graphical modeling and simulation environment and a customizable set of component libraries.
 The primary interface, ModelCenter, is an interactive graphical environment including a customizable set of component libraries.
 The software also provides a tight integration with Mathematica.
 Users can develop, simulate, document, and analyze their models within Mathematica notebooks.